 A key component of the Girl Scout Leadership Experience is the Leadership Journey, a coordinated series of activities grouped around a single theme and delivered over a set period of time.GSSN’s online Journeys training offers general tips and tricks to get volunteers started with any Journey.
 Please plan on approximately 30 minutes to complete the Journeys webinar.
 View the webinar now!

 Domestic travel is a required workshop when planning a domestic trip with a group of Girl Scouts.
 It includes information on types of trips, budgeting, insurance and risk management.
 Those taking an international trip with Girl Scouts will supplement this training with a one-on-one with their Membership Specialist.
-Domestic Travel workshop is offered in-person as well as an online self-study.
+Domestic Travel workshop is offered as an online self-study.

 This course is for adults who have not been certified or need recertification in CPR/AED/First-Aid as well as Girl Scout Cadettes, Seniors, and Ambassadors who wish to take the course.